Deploy and Manage Applications

 - Add your app files to a category folder (e.g.,

-) - For most applications, ensure they are discoverable by the main ApplicationSet in
+/k8s/applications/media/myapp/) - For most applications, ensure they're discoverable by the main ApplicationSet in

 Key Files

-- Main deployment configuration (additional ApplicationSets may exist for specific categories likeexternal
+kustomization.yaml- Groups apps in each categoryproject.yaml- Sets ArgoCD permissions and controlsapplication-set.yaml- Main deployment configuration (additional ApplicationSets exist for specific categories likeexternal)

 Application Structure